 Step 3: Interface and IP section

 Then go to the listen and interface section of the configuration file.
 We want the interface to be set to “manual” and the IP addresses to be any.
-This will allow Dionaea to capture on the interface of your choice (eth0) regardless of the IP address assigned to it.
+This will allow Dionaea to capture on her interface (eth0) regardless of the IP address assigned to it.

 If you want Dionaea to listen to only one IP address, you can put that IP address in the line below, replacing the “::” part.